Thomas Mollett – June 2018

 Following is my pro bono Opinion requested by and for true-crime author Nick van der Leek, who has written and published various eBooks on the case.
 This Opinion was provided in 2018.

-On 13 August 2018 at approximately 13:40 Nicole Utoft reported her friend Shanann Watts missing.
-Nicole stated that she dropped Shanann off at her residence at around 01:48 (the morning of the 13th) after Shanann returned from a business trip to Arizona.
+On 13 August 2018 at approximately 13:40, Nicole Utoft reported her friend Shanann Watts missing.
+Nicole stated that she dropped Shanann off at her residence at around 01:48 (the morning of 13 Aug) after Shanann returned from a business trip to Arizona.
 Nicole stated that Shanann was fifteen weeks pregnant at the time and was not feeling well during the trip.

-Nicole called Shanann’s husband, Christopher Watts, and requested him to come check on Shanann as she believed Shanann may be suffering or was passed out due to some medical condition.
+Nicole called Shanann’s husband Christopher Watts, and requested him to come to check on Shanann as she believed Shanann may be suffering or was passed out due to some medical condition.

-When questioned by Officer Coonrod, Chris said that Shanann arrived home from her business trip at around 02:00 am (the morning of the 13th).
+When questioned by Officer Coonrod, Chris said that Shanann arrived home from her business trip at around 02:00 am (the morning of 13 Aug).
 Chris stated that he woke up at around 5 am and began talking to Shanann about martial separation and that he wanted to initiate a separation.
-According to Chris, this was a civil conversation and that while it was an emotional conversation, they did not argue.
+According to Chris, this was a civil conversation, and that while it was an emotional conversation, they did not argue.

 Chris stated that he left the house that morning at about 05:30 and that Shanann was in bed at the time.
 A neighbour’s video surveillance system recorded this event.
 Chris stated that Shanann told him that she would be going to a friend’s house later that day with their two children but did not know the name of the friend.
 Chris stated that he went to a job site near Hudson to check in.